Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Massachusetts offers a significant sales and use tax exemption for qualifying data centers on the purchase of servers and other eligible equipment.
-This state-level incentive directly reduces the capital expenditure required for new deployments or technology refreshes.
+Tax Advantage For Data Centers: Massachusetts offers a sales and use tax exemption on the purchase of qualified data center equipment for eligible operators.
+This incentive directly reduces the capital expenditure required to build or expand a data center footprint, improving the total cost of ownership.

 Natural Disaster Risk

-Worcester has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68 as of September 2025.
-The risk is almost entirely driven by weather-related events common to the Northeastern United States.
-Key hazards include severe wind, winter weather, hurricanes, lightning, and riverine flooding.
-The risk profile makes it a suitable location for geologic stability, as earthquake risk is very low.
+Worcester has a High natural disaster risk profile, with a FEMA National Risk Index score of 92.68 out of 100 as of September 2025.
+The rating reflects significant exposure to severe weather events common to the Northeastern United States.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business